wang-jun-hao/tp/docs/DeveloperGuide.md

 1. Deleting a person while all persons are being shown

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.

-   1. Test case: `delete 1`<br>
+   1. Test case: `delete S9592739A`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
+      Expected: Person with IC S9592739A is deleted from the program.
+Details of the deleted person shown in the status message.
 Timestamp in the status bar is updated.

-   1. Test case: `delete 0`<br>
+   2. Test case: `delete A0123456B`<br>
       Expected: No person is deleted.
 Error details shown in the status message.
 Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+   3. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is an IC that does not belong to any patient)<br>
       Expected: Similar to previous.

 1. _{ more test cases …​ }_